morganhaywood/jekyll-now/_posts/2018-03-16-Git-Commandline.md

 `git commit -m "<message>"` will commit your staged files with the given commit message.
 This message should generally be short and to the point, but descriptive enough that your team can unstand what your changes do.
 It should also generally start with a verb in the imperative form (e.g "Create index file", "Fix typos in readme").

 ---

+## Looking at the history

+`git log` will show you a list of commits for the current branch.
+Note that depending on how many there are, this may act like a read-only vim editor.
+You should be able to scroll normally, and press `q` and enter to quit (see [this](https://morganhaywood.github.io/Vim-Crash-Course/) for more info on vim).
+Each commit in the log should have a SHA listed.
+To see more information about a specific commit, run `git show <SHA>`.

+---